 When FAMRI incorporated in 2000, we sought to fund research aimed at the earliest detection, treatment and cures of these diseases caused from smoke exposure.
 Today we are excited and proud of the excellent science and programs we have funded or established—from a formidable base of relevant cell biology, to stem cell research, to DNA repair, to state of the art testing centers across the U.S. and other initiatives

-LEISA SUDDERTH—Flight Attendant Trustee (currently active as a Flight Attendant with American Airlines and has flown for over 27 years)
+LEISA RICHARDSON—Flight Attendant Trustee (currently active as a Flight Attendant with American Airlines and has flown for over 28 years)

 I remember the complete dread of waiting for the “No Smoking” sign to go off after takeoff.
 It was extremely difficult to get a 200 pound beverage cart ready for service with stinging eyes as the entire cabin quickly filled with toxic cigarette smoke.
 After my trips I would leave my uniform in the garage in order to not pollute my home.
 Thinking of it now makes the scenario seem ridiculous but the danger of that second hand smoke exposure was all too real.
 FAMRI has been devoted for the past twelve years towards our mission; to strive for early detection, prevention, treatment and cure of diseases caused from this deadly exposure.
 We are extremely proud of how far we’ve come and we look forward to make even more of an impact in the future.

-KATHLEEN S. CHENEY—Flight Attendant Trustee and former Class Member (flew for Eastern Airlines for 20 years)
+KATE JEWELL, ND—Flight Attendant Trustee (flew for American Airlines for 37 years)

 BLAND LANE (1929-2007)